micheleangioni/node-ts-ai-starter/readme.md

     Migrations can be undone by running `migrate-revert` or `migrate-revert-all`.

+5. (optional) If you want to remove the endpoint and logic for the AI-powered chat, follow this steps:

+    - Run `npm run clear-ai`
+    - Delete the unused lines in src/api/index.ts

 ## Running the Application

 First compile the application via `npm run build`.